scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_general_aurora.md

     During a failover, Aurora continues to serve requests, with minimal interruption of service, to the cluster endpoint from any available instances as it replaces the failed instance.
       Ex: An Aurora Cluster that has a primary, and 2 replicas; each in their own AZ.
         If the primary's AZ goes down, a replica will be promoted to primary and the DNS will be rerouted to that primary.

   AWS's proprietary DB that's mySQL compatible.
 It is meant to be a drop-in replacement for MYSql.

+  Pricing
+    Storage
+      You only pay for what you use.

   Up to 5x better performance than mySQL at a price point one tenth that of a commercial database